 \section{Real Data Applications}

-We illustrate our approach with two applications to real data.
-We fit a coarse SNMM to model effects of bank deregulation on housing prices using data previously analyzed by Chaisemartin and D'Haultfoeuille (2021) and Favara and Imbs (2015).
-We also fit a standard SNMM to model effects of floods on flood insurance take-up using data previously analyzed by Gallagher (2014).
+We illustrate our approach with applications to real data.
+We first fit an SNMM to model conditional effects of Medicaid expansion on county level uninsurance rates given past unemployment rates.
+This is a staggered adoption application highlighting the ability of SNMMs to characterize time-varying effect heterogeneity.
+We also fit an SNMM to model effects of floods on flood insurance take-up using data previously analyzed by \citet{gallagher2014learning}.
+In this application, the blip function itself is directly of interest, as we estimate lasting effects of a `blip' of exposure, i.e. a flood.
+Finally, we use an SNMM to estimate the effects of sustained changes in `growing degree days' on crop profitability at the county level using data previously analyzed by \citet{deschenes2012economic}.
+This example highlights the ability of SNMMs to estimate effects of sustained interventions and effects of continuous valued treatments when there is no shared baseline.
+We specified parametric nuisance models for all of these applications to illustrate simple implementations.
 Code and data for these analyses can be found at https://github.com/zshahn/did\_snmm.